Moonsong-Labs/storage-hub-runtime-poc/README.md

 # StorageHub - PoC

+## Overview

-This project showcases a proof of concept for a storage hub that can be used to store and retrieve files as a user from a storage provider.
+This proof of concept demonstrates the core functionality of the StorageHub system.
+The system allows users to store files on a decentralized network of backup storage providers (BSPs).

+**What is included:**

+- StorageHub runtime
+- StorageHub client node
+    1. User node
+    2. Backup Storage Provider (BSP) node

 ## Architecture and Basic Execution Flow